mosip/documentation/docs/id-repository.md

 1. Credential Request Generator

 ## Identity service
+* Stores, updates, retrieves identity information and also to
+* Retrieves and updates [UIN](identifiers.md#uin) status.

+Identity service uses Biometric SDK (server) to extract templates from provided biometric data.

 ## VID service
+VID Service provides functionality to create/update Virtual IDs mapped against an UIN.
+It also provides facility to update status of VID.
+VIDs are created based on the VID policy defined in the configuration.

 ## Credential service
+### Credential types
+Default supported credential types:
+1. `auth`
+1. `qrcode`
+1. `euin`
+1. `reprint`

 ## Credential Request Generator
 This service creates request for credential issuance.